-Leeks originated in central Asia, and were introduced to Europe during the middle ages, where they were grown and revered as a prized vegetable crop, and commonly used to richen soup broth.
+Leeks originated in Central Asia, and were introduced to Europe during the Middle Ages, where they were grown and revered as a prized vegetable crop and commonly used to richen soup broth.
 In particular, the Welsh venerated leeks.
-In a battle fought in sixth-century AD, Welsh soldiers wore leek plants in their helmets, an act ordered by Saint David, which allowed the Welsh soldiers to be recognized and avoid friendly fire.
+In a battle fought in the sixth century, Welsh soldiers wore leek plants in their helmets, an act ordered by Saint David, which allowed the Welsh soldiers to be recognized and avoid friendly fire.

-Leeks are a great transplant crop, and can be moved into the soil starting in late spring, when the seedlings are about 8 inches in height.
-Several different leek varieties can be planted at the same time, and harvested in succession throughout the growing season.
+Leeks are a great transplant crop and can be moved into the soil starting in late spring, when the seedlings are about 8 inches tall.
+Several different leek varieties can be planted at the same time and harvested in succession throughout the growing season.

 Leeks take 75 to 130 days to mature, depending on the variety.
 Leek harvest is done by first loosening the soil, then pulling the leek crop out by hand, being careful not to damage the outer leaves.

 While leeks are an extremely hardy plant, they remain susceptible to fungal rot and bacterial infections.
-A common leek ailment is Leek Rust.
-Leek rust starts as tan flecks , and as the disease progresses, the flecks turn into larger lesions, typically 3 to 5 mm in diameter.
+A common leek ailment is leek rust.
+Leek rust starts as tan flecks, and as the disease progresses, the flecks turn into larger lesions, typically 3-5 millimeters in diameter.
 These lesions develop into bright orange pustules, which release clouds of orange uredospores that in turn infect other plants.
 In order to avoid leek rust, gardeners should remove any infected foliage from the area.